xoseperez/debounceevent/README.md

 # DebounceEvent

-Simple button/switch debounce library for Arduino and ESP8266
+Simple push button and toggle switch debounce library for Arduino and ESP8266 that reports number of clicks and length

 ## Features

 The main features of the DebounceEvent library are:

 * Supports push buttons and toggle switches
-* Supports single click, double click and long click events for push buttons
+* Reports # of clicks and length (in millis) of the last click
 * Allows to define internal pull-ups
 * Isolation between buttons
 * Create modular code using callbacks